Categories

 They all require work and good amounts of it.

 Your Etsy POD shop will only be as good as the marketing you put into it.
-It will only be as good as the customer service you provide when something goes wrong, and it will only be as good as the “brand” that you create.
+It will only be as good as the customer service you provide when something goes wrong.
+And it will only be as good as the brand you create.

 If you truly want sales why you sleep, your Etsy print on demand shop will only be as good as the keywords you use in your listings.
 So dust off those old keywords that aren’t getting you traffic and put some new ones in their place.